jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 {{ macros.imagenothumb('silicon-infra/phys-build-flow.png') }}

 > **A note on DFT**.
-A central aspect of any ASIC design is the DFT (device
+A central aspect of any chip design is the DFT (device
 > test) strategy.
 Testability is achieved by adding logic in the form of
 > *instruments* and *connectivity* to make the the existing logic
 > *controllable* and *observable*.
 The means by which this is done and the
-> point in the ASIC process is heavily dependent on the design and the tooling
+> point in the development process is heavily dependent on the design and the
-> used.
-Typically, DFT logic is inserted using automated tools during the
+> tooling used.
+Typically, DFT logic is inserted using automated tools during
-> physical build but increasingly it is being added in RTL also using automated
+> the physical build but increasingly it is being added in RTL also using
-> tooling - either way adding additional transformation steps to the front- or
+> automated tooling - either way adding additional transformation steps to the
-> back-end flows.
+> front- or back-end flows.

 > **A note on physical builds**.
 There are two unique aspects of physical
 > builds that present challenges for the infrastructure presented in this note.